raman-kishore-18/Forgerock-Passkey-SignUp-Login/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4202/`.
 The application will automatically reload whenever you modify any of the source files.

+## WebAuth

+Change the client id in login and oauth component to the client that is used.

 ## Code scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: